Description

 Housing Available?
 No

 Water Available?
-No
+Yes

 Property Fenced?
 Yes